apache/mesos/3rdparty/libprocess/README.md

-# Libprocess User Guide
+# Libprocess Developer Guide

-*Note* This User Guide is Work in Progress.
+*Note* This Developer Guide is Work in Progress.

 The library _libprocess_ provides high level elements for an actor programming style with asynchronous message-handling and a variety of related basic system